Stochastic Compositional Optimization with Compositional Constraints: Stochastic Compositional Optimization with Single-level Expected-Value Constraints

-We first specify the stochastic sampling environment and assume access to a blackbox sampling oracle that returns stochastic zeroth- and first-order information for the objective functions $f_1, f_2$ and constraint function $g$ upon each query.
-To be specific, we assume that we have access to the following \emph{Sampling Oracle $(\cS\cO)$} such that \begin{itemize} \item Given $x \in \cX$, the $\cS\cO$ returns a sample value $ f_2(x , \xi_2)\in \RR^{d_y}$ and a sample subgradient \item Given $x \in \cX $, the $\cS\cO$ returns a sample value $ g(x , \zeta) \in \RR^m $ and a sample subgradient \item Given $y \in \RR^{n_1}$, the $\cS\cO$ returns a sample value $ f_1(y , \xi_1) \in \RR $ and a sample gradient \end{itemize} Note that in the above $\cS\cO$, we do not impose any smoothness assumption for the inner level function~$f_2$ and the constraint function $g$, and we let $\partial f_2(x,\xi_2)$ and $\partial g(x , \zeta)$ be their sample subgradients, respectively.
+We begin by specifying the stochastic sampling environment and assume access to a blackbox sampling oracle that provides stochastic zeroth- and first-order information for the objective functions $f_1, f_2$ and constraint function $g$ upon each query.
+Specifically, we assume the availability of the following \emph{Sampling Oracle $(\cS\cO)$} such that \begin{itemize} \item Given $x \in \cX$, the $\cS\cO$ returns a sample value $ f_2(x , \xi_2)\in \RR^{d_y}$ and a sample subgradient \item Given $x \in \cX $, the $\cS\cO$ returns a sample value $ g(x , \zeta) \in \RR^m $ and a sample subgradient \item Given $y \in \RR^{n_1}$, the $\cS\cO$ returns a sample value $ f_1(y , \xi_1) \in \RR $ and a sample gradient \end{itemize} Note that in the above $\cS\cO$, we do not impose any smoothness assumption for the inner level function~$f_2$ and the constraint function $g$, and we let $\partial f_2(x,\xi_2)$ and $\partial g(x , \zeta)$ be their sample subgradients, respectively.
 We then introduce the Lagrangian dual function of problem \eqref{prob:1} and briefly illustrate the challenges of solving the problem.
 Specifically, the Lagrangian dual function of problem \eqref{prob:1} is

 By the convexity of $F$ and $g_j$'s, the above Lagrangian $\cL(x,y)$ is convex in $x$ and concave in $\lambda$.
 We assume that there exists a \emph{saddle point} $(x^*,\lambda^*)$ such that

 and we have that for any $(x,\lambda) \in \cX \times \RR_+^m$, it holds that